TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/modules/contracts.md

 - **getContract(id)** – retrieves a single contract by id.
 - **markAccepted(id)** – sets `paid` to 1 and `accepted` to 1.
 - **markDeclined(id)** – sets `accepted` to 0 for unresolved contracts.
+- **purgeExpired(cutoff)** – deletes contracts older than `cutoff` that remain unresolved.

+## Realtime

+Events are broadcast over WebSocket namespace `contracts` and mirrored to webhook sinks:

+- `contracts.created` – new contract awaiting response.
+- `contracts.accepted` – receiver accepted and funds transferred.
+- `contracts.declined` – receiver declined the offer.

+## Scheduler

+Task `contracts-purge` runs hourly and removes contracts with `accepted IS NULL` older than `CONTRACT_RETENTION_MS`.

 ## Database Migration